 For UEs which support simultaneousRxDataSSB-DiffNumerology [14] there are no restrictions on scheduling availability due to L1-RSRP measurement based on SSB as RS for L1-RSRP measurement.
 For UEs which do not support simultaneousRxDataSSB-DiffNumerology [14] the following restrictions apply due to L1-RSRP measurement based on SSB configured for L1-RSRP measurement.

-- The UE is not expected to transmit PUCCH/PUSCH/SRS or receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on the concerned OFDM symbols, where the concern OFDM symbols are
+- The UE is not expected to transmit PUCCH/PUSCH/SRS or receive PDCCH/PDSCH/CSI-RS for tracking/CSI-RS for CQI on the concerned OFDM symbols, where the concerned OFDM symbols are

 - the same and 1 OFDM symbol before or after the OFDM symbols corresponding to the SSB indexes configured for L1-RSRP measurement, if UE supports multiCellL1-measRTD-greaterThan-CP-r18,